webis-de/QPP-23/README.md

 6. 2000s, 38200 questions
 7. game, 32961 questions

-### Analyze solved questions
+### Analyse solved questions
-`analyze-tomt-solved.ipynb` contains the code to analyze the categories of the solved questions and the waiting time.
+`analyse-tomt-solved.ipynb` contains the code to analyse the top categories of the solved questions and the waiting time.

 ## Extract Gold Answers
 `extract-solved-comment-test.ipynb` contains our code for extracting Gold Answers from the TOMT subreddit dataset.
 It loads in the TOMT subreddit dataset and extends it with the `solved_utc`, `chosen_answer` and `links_on_answer_path` attributes.